-This is an expository talk on interaction between mathematical programming and vector lattices at the Kantorovich Memorial (St. Petersburg, January 8-13, 2004).
-Bibliography: 2 titles.
+ABSTRACT.
+This is an expository talk on interaction between mathematical programming and vector lattices at the Kantorovich Memorial (St. Petersburg, January 9-13, 2004).

 1. Optimization and order

 Subdifferential calculus is a branch of functional analysis whose main source is the theory of extremal problems.
 Consider an abstract minimization problem: